Life Insurance for Stay-at-Home Moms and Dads

 1. Term Life Insurance

-• Affordable coverage for 10–30 years.
+• Provides affordable coverage for a specific period, typically 10–30 years.

-• Example: 20-year, $500,000 policy to cover childcare and education.
+• Example: A 20-year, $500,000 policy covers childcare and education expenses.

 2. Whole Life Insurance

-• Permanent coverage that never expires.
+• Permanent coverage that does not expire.

-• Builds cash value over time.
+• Builds cash value over time, which can supplement long-term savings.

-• More expensive but ensures lifelong protection.
+• Higher premiums but guarantees lifelong protection.

 3. Universal Life Insurance

-• Flexible premiums and death benefits.
+• Offers flexible premiums and adjustable death benefits.

 4. Riders for Added Protection